Medications

 Side Effects at the Higher Dose

 Most side effects are the same as standard Wegovy.
-Two differences:
+Two notable differences at 7.2 mg:

 Altered Skin Sensation